cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Interfaces

-Based on the reference architecture, there are three types of interfaces on building a network digital twin system:
+Based on the reference architecture, there are three types of interfaces on building a Network Digital Twin system:

 {: counter="bar" style="format (%c)"}
 * Network-facing interfaces are twin interfaces between the real